rcutmore/wordpress-setup/README.md

 **Prerequisites**

+SELinux must be enabled.

 Install and start SSH server on WordPress server:

     sudo yum install openssh-server
     sudo systemctl start sshd

 SSH server should be running with defaults.
-At the very least it must be listening on port 22.
+At the very least it must be listening on port 22 and password authentication must be enabled.

 Upload SSH key from Ansible host to WordPress server: